 8 Ways to Leverage Digital Communications for Increased Public Engagement

 Citizens look to government agencies as experts in the areas they serve.
-Whether an agency provides information during emergencies, offers context to understanding newly enacted laws or policies, or serves as a trusted research resource, the way agencies communicate impacts lives.
+Whether an agency provides information during emergencies, offers context to understanding newly enacted laws or policies, or serves as a trusted research resource, the citizen engagement and the way agencies communicate impacts lives.

 Setting a digital engagement strategy focused on citizen service is the best way to arm audiences with knowledge.
 Effective communications strategy starts with aligning organizational objectives, identifying audiences, and creating a presence that goes beyond just an agency name.
 From there, sending messages through the right digital channels, finding new re-engagement strategies, implementing automation, and refining through analytic insights builds the communications program agencies that makes a difference.

-Here are eight ways digital communications can improve public engagement:
+Here are eight ways digital communications can improve citizen engagement: